Hugo-ter-Doest/test-jekyll-rtd-theme/docs/stemmers.md

 For French an additional stemmer is added called Carry stemmer.
 This is a **Galileo Carry algorithm** based on http://www.otlet-institute.org/docs/Carry.pdf

 Note :bangbang:: The implementation descibed in the PDF differs with the one from [the official C++ implementation](http://www.otlet-institute.org/wikics/Building_GALILEI_Platform.html#toc-Section-3).
 This implementation follows the C++ implementation rules which solves some problems of the algorithm described in the article.

+## References

+* Carry stemmer is a contribution by Johan Maupetit.